WriteRead024/GHCP-PythonTesting/conceptual-context.md

-The [realpython comments guide](https://realpython.com/python-comments-guide/) webpage had interesting and usefully-presented perspective on comments, but nothing like suggestions about intellisensible comment formatting in python was immediately apparent.
+The [realpython comments guide](https://realpython.com/python-comments-guide/) webpage had interesting and usefully-presented perspective on comments, but nothing like suggestions about intellisensible comment formatting in python was immediately apparent.&nbsp; I was in a top-Google search result hurry and not reading closely.&nbsp;

+The '[doctest.py](https://docs.python.org/3/library/doctest.html#module-doctest)' is almost certainly what I was trying to find.